 If you have an already existing algae problem, then you're going to need to attack it the old fashioned way.

 1. Clean The Filter

 Cleaning dirty water with a dirty or non-working filter or filtration system will never work.
-Our first step is to make sure our filter is perfectly working.
+Our first step is to make sure our filter is very clean and perfectly working.
 Backwash your sand or DE filter.
 If you have a cartridge filter, make sure you take it out and spray it off with a garden hose and sprayer.
 If your cartridge has over 3000 filter hours on it, you'll need to replace it and get a new one.